United Nations High Commissioner for Refugees Representation in India: Work

 The 'Ilham' project, a catering service run by Afghan refugee women with the help of UNHCR India and its partner ACCESS Development Services, has been receiving rave reviews.
 The project has given a new ray of hope for the women, who have found a reliable means of supporting their families, besides coping with the physical and psychological problems of refugee life.

 Funding

-UNHCR India had a budget of $15.1 million for 2016, of which only $608,500 has been met as of October 2016.
-UNIQLO has been the only major donor for the funding round.
+UNHCR India had a budget of $21.7 million for 2023, of which only $4.7 million has been met as of August 2023.
+The European Union, United States of America and United Kingdome have been the major donors for the funding round.

 Refugee numbers in India

 The World Refugee Survey by US Committee for Refugees and Immigrants estimate the number of refugees in India at 456,000.
-The number of refugees who have registered with UNHCR are however around 200,000.
+The number of refugees who have registered with UNHCR is however around 47,000.